 Meet the Canadian innovators behind construction’s digital coming of age

-Those itches have intensified in the last few years.
-While construction continues to boom in Canada and around the world, labour shortages and supply chain issues have put strains on the sector.
-That’s spurring many construction firms to seek ways of working smarter instead of harder—and driving them toward digital solutions.
+That has been spurring many construction firms to seek ways of working smarter instead of harder—and driving them toward digital solutions.

 Making it simple to staff up a job

-Deciding they’d seen enough of workforce management ‘systems’ cobbled together from Excel spreadsheets and whiteboards, they created Bridgit Bench, a cloud-based platform that uses data from previous projects to give contractors a more accurate view of their upcoming labour needs.
+Deciding that they’d seen enough of workforce management ‘systems’ cobbled together from Excel spreadsheets and whiteboards, they created Bridgit Bench, a cloud-based platform that uses data from previous projects to give contractors a more accurate view of their upcoming labour needs.

-In addition to making workforce planning more precise, Bridgit Bench gives construction companies the ability to fine-tune their teams to the specific requirements of each job, and lets them filter worker profiles to match skills to project needs.
+In addition to making workforce planning more precise, Bridgit Bench gives construction companies the ability to fine-tune their teams to the specific requirements of each job, and lets them filter profiles to match skills to project needs.

 “That general contractors can promise to keep an eye on someone’s professional experience, and can look out for opportunities that fit their career plans, is compelling for individuals looking to join a new contractor,” says Brodie.